 Melody is a mezzo-soprano who received her degree in Music from Washington State University and performs regularly with a number of regional performing arts organizations, including Spokane Symphony, Spokane Valley Summer Theatre, and Spokane Ensemble Theatre.
 Her true passion is arts advocacy and truly believes that arts are a necessary part of education.

 Melody lends her expertise to many organizations on a regional, national, and international level.
-She is the Vice President of the board at Communities in Schools of Spokane County, serves on the board of Spokane Arts, on the advisory council for the Spokane Valley Performing Arts Center, and is an advisory board member of the Spokane Symphony, as well as the Asian Pacific Islander Coalition chapter of Spokane (APIC - Spokane).
-Melody also serves as a board member of the Asian Opera Alliance, a national organization dedicated to advocating for equity in the arts and accurate representation of Asian artists in opera.
+She is the Board President of Communities in Schools of Spokane County and serves on the board of Spokane Arts and the advisory council for the Spokane Valley Performing Arts Center.
+Melody also serves as the Vice President of the Asian Opera Alliance, a national organization dedicated to advocating for equity in the arts and accurate representation of Asian artists in opera.
 In addition to the above, Melody is also the Director of Marketing and Communications for Canto Vocal Programs, which presents young artist training programs in Paris, Romania, Croatia, and the US.